 Ten Junior Scholars Recognized for the 11th Annual Student and Early Career Council Dissertation Research Funding Awards

 Established in 2008 by the SRCD Student and Early Career Council (SECC), the Dissertation Research Funding Awards (DFAs) are given for dissertation research proposals that are exceptionally noteworthy and display the strong potential to contribute to the field of child development.
 Each recipient is awarded $2,000 USD to use for research costs or professional development related to the proposed dissertation project.
-The following award recipients will be recognized at the 2021 SRCD Biennial Meeting in Minneapolis, Minnesota, USA.
+The following award recipients will be recognized at the 2021 SRCD Biennial Meeting.

 SRCD congratulates the 2019 Student and Early Career Council Dissertation Funding Awardees: